hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3181

-It was not long before the hoopoe came and said, “I have learned something that you do not; I come to you from Sheba with sure news.
+It was not long before the hoopoe came and said, “I have learned something that you do not know; I come to you from Sheba with sure news.

 # 3182